 In order to assist the Director of Student Teaching in the placement process, students are reminded to please check their email account in mid June for Practicum application instructions.
 Students who do not submit the necessary information may not be assigned a practicum school.
-This could add another year to the B.Ed. program
+This could add another year to the B.Ed. program.

-Report any changes (e.g. address, schedule) in writing to the Access Office at p.bjornson@uwinnipeg.ca as soon as possible
+Report any changes (e.g. address, schedule) in writing to the Practicum Office at practicumoffice@uwinnipeg.ca as soon as possible